-What Your Type Of Guy Says About Your Deepest Wounds
+What Your ‘Type’ Of Guy Says About How Wounded You've Been In Relationships

 We all have a type.